MihailDekanoidze/Processor/README.md

   )
 ```
 ## 1)Your need to write a programm
-In folder '/Input'  you must create file `Commands.txt` and write in this file your prorgamm.
+In folder '/Input'  you must create file `Commands.txt` and write in this file your programm.

 ### You also can read examlpe programm:
 a)`Factorial_Loop.txt`: use a simple circle to calculate factorial of the number you will enter.